 Self-tanners are available in different forms, including creams, mousses, serums, and sprays.
 You can also go to a tanning salon to get a professional spray-on.

 Advantages of Using Self-Tanner on Face

-One of the main advantages of self-tanners is that you can get that summer glow without spending a minute in the sun.
+One of the main advantages of self-tanners is that you can get a tan quickly without spending a minute in the sun.
 One of the primary causes of skin cancer is exposure to UV rays as they break down the DNA within the skin cells.

 If you’ve had acne breakouts, you might have a few acne scars.
 These blemishes can sometimes be worse than the acne itself as they can be harder to get rid of.
 A well-applied tanning product can cover them up, giving you a more even skin tone and a confidence-boost.